Vladimir Plahotniuc: The Gorbuntsov case and arrest in absentia

 Plahotniuc has been accused by a hired assassin of being behind the order to kill German Gorbuntsov.
 Plahotniuc had long been suspected of being linked to the "organization of the murder attempt on banker German Gorbuntsov."
 The latter rejects the information issued by the murderer Vitalie Proca and claims that Renato Usatîi is the one who wants his death, and Plahotniuc would have no reason to order his assassination.
 Finally, Moldovan media were divided into two camps, and both camps have their own version of the case.
 As reaction, on 30 November 2017 a Moscow court has issued an arrest warrant for Plahotniuc, charged with attempted murder and was placed on the Russia's international wanted list of criminals.
-The authorities of the Russian Federation submitted a request to INTERPOL for Plahotniuc to be placed on an international search list.
-The request was rejected by INTERPOL on the grounds that is pursued the political interest.
-It justified its decision by saying that the international police organization cannot intervene in what are essentially political disputes between member states.
+Russian authorities submitted a request to INTERPOL for Plahotniuc to be placed on an international search list.
+The request was rejected by INTERPOL, saying that it cannot intervene in what are essentially political disputes between member states.

-The General Prosecutor’s Office in Moldova announced on Monday evening that it plans to seize overseas property belonging to Vlad Plahotniuc.
-The General Prosecutor’s Office issued a statement saying, “This is about the accused’s villas in Switzerland, France and Romania, and five cars and a boat (registered in Switzerland).
-Also, nine apartments registered in the name of his wife, as well as four vehicles in Moldova, are to be seized”.
+The General Prosecutor's Office in Moldova announced on Monday evening that it plans to seize overseas property belonging to Vlad Plahotniuc.
+The General Prosecutor's Office issued a statement saying, "This is about the accused's villas in Switzerland, France and Romania, and five cars and a boat (registered in Switzerland).
+Also, nine apartments registered in the name of his wife, as well as four vehicles in Moldova, are to be seized".